rzimmerdev/pdi/about/README.md

 The UNet implementation can be found [here](https://github.com/rzimmerdev/pdi-2022/blob/main/scripts/unet.py).

 The Torch library was used to implement and train the network (which was trained using a GPU and requires one to retrain for its current implementation).
-Overall, the model performed much better than either the Otsu filter or the Watershed segmentation, as the following images also show:
+Overall, the model performed much better than either the Otsu filter or the Watershed segmentation, as the following images also show (when comparing to the previous segmentation methods, the UNet achieved a much better RMSE error, averaging between `3000` and `8000`):

 [Predicted Masks](https://github.com/rzimmerdev/pdi-2022/tree/main/predictions/unet)